magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to modify the way action sales admin reorder block is rendered
+*  If one wants to modify the way action sales admin reorder block is rendered

 ### 25. adminhtml_customer_prepare_save